 King Solomon understood this concept as evidenced by his proverb: “Let someone else praise you, and not your own mouth; an outsider, and not your own lips” (Proverbs 27:2).
 Boasting, bragging about your own accomplishments doesn’t enhance your performances, it diminishes it.

-After Paul’s conversion something drastically changed.
+After Paul’s conversion something drastically changed in his life.
 In his letter to the church in Philippi he said: “For to me, to live is Christ and to die is gain.”
-(Phil.
-1:21).
+(Philippians 1:21).
 What is it?
 What caused this drastic change?
-Paul would tell you that it was the cross
+Paul would tell you that it was the cross.